faithfel/faithfel/README.md

 <div align="center">

 # ⋆˙⟡ Hey, I'm Faith ദ്ദി(˵ •̀ ᴗ - ˵ ) ✧

 ![kororon by eve music vid cover ](cover.png)

 # ⋆˙⟡About Me:
-### An Aspiring Software Engineer 3rd Year Computer Science Student based in the Philippines.
+### An Aspiring Software Engineer currently in my 3rd Year of Computer Science
 I mainly use this account to post my school projects and personal project I make for fun.

 # ⋆˙⟡Tech I Used: